 Nopalitos en Vinagré (Pickled Cactus)

-- 3 tablespoons grapeseed oil Any mild or flavorless oil will work
+- 3 tablespoons avocado, or olive oil Any mild or flavorless oil will work

 - 1 cup Carrots sliced to resemble match sticks(julienne slice)